Anonymous

 From India, Madras

-Leave aside legal position- Explain your situation to the management.
-Also tell them that under probation period notice period is not applicable.
+First of all, under probation, the notice period is not applicable.
+Leave aside the legal position, explain your situation to the management.
+Also, inform them that under the probation period, the notice period is not applicable.
+Both sides will have to cooperate to the maximum.

 From India, Bangalore

 However, I appreciate that things are different in India.
-BUT, nothing is ever going to change unless YOU make it change.
+But nothing is ever going to change unless YOU make it change.

-I appreciate that jobs are hard to get, and that when people are desperate, they will agree (foolishly in my belief) to outrageous terms.
+I appreciate that jobs are hard to get, and when people are desperate, they will agree (foolishly in my belief) to outrageous terms.
 That said, the time has come for people to start standing up for what is fair and reasonable.

-Yes, companies have a business to run, but there is no reason not to run that business in a fair, reasonable and ETHICAL manner.
-The OP makes a valid point that companies treat their staff like machines, and have no regard for them.
+Yes, companies have a business to run, but there is no reason not to run that business in a fair, reasonable, and ethical manner.
+The OP makes a valid point that companies treat their staff like machines and have no regard for them.
 I have experienced that myself.

 Somewhere, somehow, people are going to have to make a stand.
 STOP signing such contracts that force you to serve out unethical notice periods.
 STOP handing over original certificates as surety.
-STOP working for employers who do not abide by labour laws.
+STOP working for employers who do not abide by labor laws.
 STOP working for employers who do not provide a safe working environment.

 AND YES, I AM WELL AWARE THAT THIS IS NOT EASY TO DO, and I have no easy answers to help you.